Shenandoah School Wind ProjectHB

 Since 2011, NativeEnergy has collaborated with Indiana communities and developer Performance Services Inc. to identify opportunities to establish community wind projects throughout Indiana.
 Under its Help Build™ program, NativeEnergy committed to provide essential upfront funding to seven turbines, with the latest being a single turbine at the Shenandoah School Corporation campus in rural Middletown, Indiana.

 The 900kW turbine will meet 85% of the campus’ energy demand.
-During the project’s first 10 years of operations, it is estimated to avoid 13,000 metric tons of carbon emissions and ultimately will save the Shenandoah School Corporation $1.77 million over the first 20 years of the project.
+During the project’s first 10 years of operations, it is estimated to avoid 13,000 metric tonnes of carbon emissions and ultimately will save the Shenandoah School Corporation $1.77 million over the first 20 years of the project.

 All NativeEnergy Help Build™ projects deliver social benefits, in addition to the environmental benefit of reduced greenhouse gas pollution.
 The Shenandoah School Wind Project will provide vocational education in wind technology for high school students.